 Das Digitale Schott-Archiv (DSA).
 Altägyptische Monumente und Antiken in Photographien des frühen 20.
 Jahrhunderts: database containing 8,000 images taken by Siegfried Schott in Egypt during the 1920s and 1930s

-Giza Archive Project: comprehensive resource for research on Giza containing photographs and other documentation from the original Harvard University – Boston Museum of Fine Arts Expedition (1904-1947), from recent MFA fieldwork, and from other expeditions, museums, and universities around the world.
+Giza Archives Project: comprehensive resource for research on Giza containing photographs and other documentation from the original Harvard University – Boston Museum of Fine Arts Expedition (1904-1947), from recent MFA fieldwork, and from other expeditions, museums, and universities around the world.

 Part of it is the Giza Digital Library, providing freely accessible monographs, articles, and manuscripts on the Giza Necropolis.
 Most of the often rare and out-of-print publications are text-searchable PDF files